BZIvanov/Learning-SpringBoot/3.SpringBootHibernateJPA/README.md

        jdbcTemplate.batchUpdate("INSERT INTO users (name, email) VALUES (?, ?)", userList);
    ```
    - Why?
 JDBC gives you full control over SQL but requires more manual coding.

+## TODO:

+- Add JPQL NamedQuery examples.
+- Examples and differentatin between unidiectional and bi-directional relations

+## CascadeType

+[Read here](https://jakarta.ee/specifications/persistence/2.2/apidocs/javax/persistence/cascadetype) for the official docs.
+Note that it is the Jakarta documentation, not on the Spring Boot documentation.